 - Orientation (the extent to which others believe you care about their concerns): A few weeks later, she fills in for a colleague who is dealing with a family crisis.

 - Credibility: A few months later, she offers her expertise and makes recommendations on how to handle a situation the team hasn’t encountered before.

 In this post, we’ll take a closer look at the role credibility plays when building trust in a virtual team.

 What Is Credibility?

-Credibility refers to a person’s expertise and track record of success, as well as the extent to which people believe that person is telling the truth.
-If team members believe someone is selectively disclosing information or putting a positive spin on the facts to save face, their credibility will suffer.
+Credibility refers to a person’s expertise and track record of success, as well as the extent to which people believe they are telling the truth.
+If team members believe someone is selectively disclosing information or putting a positive spin on the facts in order to gain support, their credibility will suffer.

 People demonstrate credibility through credentials and words.
 Being perceived as credible isn’t only a matter of what someone says, but how they say it and how others perceive it.